linkorb/polaris-local-inventory/README.md

 ## Files in this repo

 - `ansible.cfg`: Ansible config for the development environment.

-- `collections/ansible_collections/linkorb/polaris`: The polaris collection as a git submodule.
+- `collections/ansible_collections/linkorb/polaris`: The polaris collection as
+  a git submodule.

 - `example-site.yaml`: An example playbook.

 - `site.yaml`: The main playbook.
 You will run `ansible-playbook site.yaml`.

 - `make-multipass-inventory.yaml`: A top-level playbook that realises the Inventory as Multipass VMs.

+- `prepare-multipass-inventory.yaml`: A top-level playbook to prepare the fresh VMs

 - `tasks/`: Tasks imported into top-level playbooks.

 - `templates/`: Templates used by the top-level playbooks.